Claiming the Oriental Gateway

 6 x 9

-How the interests of Seattle and Japanese Americans were linked in the processes of urban boosterism before World War II
+How the interests of Seattle and Japanese Americans were linked in the processes of urban boosterism before World War IIRead the Introduction (pdf).

 In Claiming the Oriental Gateway, Shelley Sang-Hee Lee explores the various intersections of urbanization, ethnic identity, and internationalism in the experience of Japanese Americans in early twentieth-century Seattle.
 She examines the development and self-image of the city by documenting how U.S. expansion, Asian trans-Pacific migration, and internationalism were manifested locally—and how these forces affected residents’ relationships with one another and their surroundings.